softwareguru/beam-summit-website/content/faq.md

 ## Who’s the audience?

-Beam Summit is where professionals in data processing meet, whether you’re a new or an experienced user, we have new use cases from companies using Apache Beam, community-driven talks, technical deep dives, in-depth workshops, and networking events for you."
+Beam Summit is where professionals in data processing meet, whether you’re a new or an experienced user, we have new use cases from companies using Apache Beam, community-driven talks, technical deep dives, in-depth workshops, and networking events for you.

 ## Know Before You Go: